craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

 | form styling                                 | limited | limited | ❌ |
 | multi-lingual forms                          | ✅ | ✅ | ~ |

-[1] the audit metadata question (which examines how an enumerator uses a form) isn't available with ODK Build [2] Google forms only offers form logic based on responses to 'select one'/'select multiple' questions In comparison, ODK and Kobo allow form logic based on responses to text and numeric questions as well.
+[1] the audit metadata question (which examines how an enumerator uses a form) isn't available with ODK Build<br>
+[2] Google forms only offers form logic based on responses to 'select one'/'select multiple' questions In comparison, ODK and Kobo allow form logic based on responses to text and numeric questions as well.<br>

 ## 1.1 Desktop/Web